-- Life Science Taxonomist
+- Plant Taxonomist

-Job Opportunities for Life Scientists
+Is There Job Demand for Life Scientists?

 The states with the most job growth for Life Scientist are Nevada, Arizona, and Florida.
 Watch out if you plan on working in Alaska, North Dakota, or Nebraska.
 These states have the worst job growth for this type of profession.